+usher.

-parking attendant usher.
-While the overall context of the concert i shared, each of these roles places different language demands on the people in them.
+While the overall context of the concert is shared, each of these roles places different language demands on the people in them.
 In this activity, you will explore how this language varies and why.
-The activity will work best if you each and share the results.
+The activity will work best if you complete it by taking on a few different roles, or if groups in the class adopt a different role each and share the results.

 1 Adopting the chosen role, answer the following questions.
-If necessary, conduct some brief research about vour role online.
-Refer to the model answer for a police officer in the middle column.
+If necessary, conduct some brief research about your role online.
+Refer to the model answer in the middle column.

-QUESTION SAMPLE RESPONSE (AS POLICE OFFICER) POSSIBLE ANSWER What is one major type of writing or speaking that they do at the gig? making a legal request telling a story, explaining a process, giving an instruction, engaging in an argument/discussion, writing a review What do they write or speak about? law enforcement and music concerts; submitting to breath testing or a bag search Whom do they write about or speak to at (or after) the gig; that is, who is their audience? a concert-goer who is creating a nuisance outside the venue Are they and their audience close or distant (physically and emotionally)? they are distant as they are strangers 8 Do they or the audience have the most power - or are they equals? the police officer has the power legally but treats suspects politely where possible.
+QUESTION SAMPLE RESPONSE (AS POLICE OFFICER) POSSIBLE ANSWER What is one major type of writing or speaking that they do at the gig? making a legal request telling a story, explaining a process, giving an instruction, engaging in an argument/discussion, writing a review What do they write or speak about? law enforcement and music concerts; submitting to breath testing or a bag search To whom do they speak or write at (or after) the gig, that is who is their audience? a concert-goer who is creating a nuisance outside the venue 5 Are they and their audience close or distant (physically and emotionally)? they are distant as they are strangers Do they or the audience have the most power - or are they equals? the police officer has the power legally but treats suspects politely where possible.
 The concert-goer can choose (however unwisely) to resist Are their values aligned or unaligned with those of the audience? their values are not always aligned: the police officer values law and order; assumes some concert-goers will be intoxicated or using drugs; believes in bringing criminals to justice.
 On the other hand, the concert-goer may want to have a good time and enjoy the concert, assuming it is okay to do anything that achieves this goal Is the language mainly written or spoken?
-Do they use visuals (images, diagrams, graphs), gestures and body language or space?
+Do they use visuals (images, diagrams, graphs), gestures and body language, space?
 Do they use any of these in combination? the language is mainly spoken, but this would be combined with the use of gesture, body language, vocal intonation, and space (e.g. coming close and placing hand on concert-goer's shoulder)